-On October 29, FERC and Petitioners NJ DEP, DE and Raritan Canal Commission, NJ Conservation Foundation and The Watershed Institute, NJ Division of Rate Counsel, Township of Hopewell, NJ and ConEd (collectively, "Movants") requested that the Court suspend the supplemental briefing schedule entered on September 13, 2021 and hold this consolidated case in abeyance, with motions to govern due on February 18,
+On October 29, FERC and Petitioners NJ DEP, DE and Raritan Canal Commission, NJ Conservation Foundation and The Watershed Institute, NJ Division of Rate Counsel, Township of Hopewell, NJ and ConEd (collectively, "Movants") requested that the Court suspend the supplemental briefing schedule entered on September 13, 2021 and hold this consolidated case in abeyance.
+The Court granted that motion on November 12, 2021 and directed the parties to file motions to govern future proceedings by February 18, 2022.